PowerSheetco/powersheetco.github.io/README.md

 # PowerSheet

-We develop tools, add-ons and templates for Google Sheets and other Google Workspace products like
+We develop tools, add-ons and templates for Google Sheets and other Google Workspace products

+for example

 [PowerSheet RSS Reader Upwork](https://powersheet.co/rss-reader-upwork/)